embl-cba/cats/README.md

 ### Open data in Imaris 9.0.1

 1. Imaris: [File > Open]: load your raw data.
+	- Please make sure that there is no other data than the raw data in the same folder, as this will tend to confuse Imaris!

 2. Generate a tif stack containing the classification result
 	- Fiji-TDWS: [Get result]